ae-proton/sandcastlex/README.md

 ## 4. I am skeleton, and I lost my weapons!
 You are skeleton because you died last wave.

-As a skeleton, You must surivive 180 seconds (3 minutes) without dying to get your stuff back.
+As a skeleton, You must survive 180 seconds (3 minutes) without dying to get your stuff back.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>If you survive</b>: you will be changed into human again with your <b>weapons back</b>